Wednesday, December 30, 2009

 As it turns out, the designer who developed the “Cowboy State’s” plates was actually a “greenie.”

-According to three venerated Colorado institutions, the Colorado Historical Society, the Denver Art Museum and the Denver Public Library, which are hosting the Allen True exhibit opening Oct.
-2, at all three locations, True designed the bucking bronco and rider on Wyoming license plates.
+According to three venerated Colorado institutions, the Colorado Historical Society, the Denver Art Museum and the Denver Public Library, which hosted the Allen True exhibit in Oct. of 2009, at all three locations, True designed the bucking bronco and rider on Wyoming license plates.

 Allan Tupper True was a prolific muralist, magazine illustrator, and studio painter who produced commissioned works all over the American West including the capitols of Colorado and Missouri, as well as Hoover Dam and Denver’s Civic Center.